Skip to content

 }

-Modeling this way provides great flexibility.
-Any kind of embedding ranging from a single value, vector, or matrix to an abstract tensor can be realized.
-Thanks to the high similarities between GNF and sparse matrix representations, embedding in Rel are stored in the spare COO (opens in a new tab) format and don’t have to be dense.
+Using this modeling approach provides great flexibility.
+You can realize any kind of embedding, ranging from a single value, vector, or matrix to an abstract tensor.
+Thanks to the high similarities between GNF and sparse matrix representations, embeddings in Rel are stored in the sparse COO (opens in a new tab) format and don’t have to be dense.

 Building a Graph

-With the insights on the elements of a relational knowledge graph you can now build a simple graph and query it.
-Here is an ORM diagram of the knowledge graph you are about to build:
+Now that you’re familiar with the elements of a relational knowledge graph, you can start building and querying a simple graph.
+Here’s an ORM diagram of the knowledge graph you are about to build:

 Hyperedge Example